Secondary Market Terms & Conditions

 You may request to buy shares through the relevant business page, accessible on the Secondary Market.
 To make request to buy shares, you must (i) select the shares you wish to buy, (ii) accept the terms of the Transfer Of Beneficial Ownership Agreement with the Seller and the Transfer Nominee Agreement with Seedrs, as well as these Terms & Conditions, and (iii) commit to pay for the shares and the buyer transaction fee of 1.5% of the share purchase price using one of the options available on the Website.
 Requests will be submitted on a “first come first served” basis, meaning that if you were the first to make a request, you will have priority to buy the shares from the seller.
 If the seller accepts your request to buy shares he or she will also be required to accept the Transfer Of Beneficial Ownership Agreement.
 If we are notified prior to or during the Trading Cycle that the Transfer Of Beneficial Ownership Agreement has been agreed between you and the seller, and the shares are still eligible to be traded on the Secondary Market, the trade will be completed in the Trading Cycle: the share purchase price will be transferred to the seller (less any fees owed to us by the seller, as referred to in paragraph 4), and we will register ownership of the shares in your name.
 Please note that no trades will be completed outside the Trading Cycle.
 If the Transfer of Beneficial Ownership Agreement is not agreed between you and the seller, the shares may be made available to another buyer who has expressed an interest.

-All investment-authorised Seedrs members are able to buy shares on the Secondary Market.
+All investment-authorised Seedrs members are able to buy shares on the Secondary Market, subject to any restrictions set out in these Terms & Conditions.
 Please note that existing shareholders in a particular business within the Seedrs Nominee Structure have access to “updates” and “discussions” sections on the Website where they can receive information from, and communicate with, the businesses they have invested in; however, if you are not currently a shareholder in a particular business, you will not have access to these sections until after you have successfully bought shares.
 Seedrs does not perform due diligence in respect of trades on the Secondary Market.
 The only information provided by Seedrs to buyers on the Secondary Market is on the relevant Secondary Market webpage, and buyers should obtain sufficient other information before making decisions to buy shares.
 Seedrs takes no responsibility for any other information you obtain to make your decision to buy shares on the Secondary Market, from the relevant business (including but not limited to the “Updates” and “Discussions” sections on the Website), the business’s website, in social media profiles, news articles, third party providers (including that made available through the Website) or elsewhere.
 Seedrs will not accept liability for any claims, losses or damages you suffer as a result of not undertaking your own reasonable due diligence.